greenm01/vb4x/docs/vb4x_specs.md

 **Population Unit (PU)**: A unit of colony population that provides 1 SAT of productivity to the House.

-**Population Transfer Unit (PTU)**: A representative unit of colony population and associated cost of cargo and life support gear to colonize a planet or transfer to another colony.
-ETACs and transports move PTU between systems.
+**Population Transfer Unit (PTU)**: A representative unit of colony population and associated cost of cargo, factories, and life support equipment to colonize a planet or transfer to another colony.
+ETACs and starliners move PTU(s) between solar systems.

 **Gross Colony Product (GCP)**: A monetary measure of the market value of all the final goods and services produced and rendered in a turn for each of your colonies, measured in SATs.